djuanit0x/data-structure-cheat-sheet/README.md

 ```
 ### Complexity
 #### Time:
-- find/remove/insert: O(n) where n is the length of the longest word -- worst case
+Find/remove/insert: O(k) where k is the length of the longest word -- worst case.

-    - Length of longest word = #edges // Worst case scenario for MWT
+Note: Length of longest word = #edges // Worst case scenario for MWT

 ## Red Black Tree (RBT)